Red rot of sugarcane

 • Family: Melanconiaceae

-C. falcatum being intercellular, form branches in the parenchymatous pith.
-The hyphae are septate, thin, branched and contain oil droplets.
+C. falcatum being intercellular, forms branches in the parenchymatous pith.
+The hyphae are septate, thin, branched, and contain oil droplets.

-On the rind and as well as on the midrib of leaves, hyphae produce numerous pin-head like black structure so-called 'acervulus'.
+On the rind as well as on the midrib of leaves, hyphae produce numerous pin-head like black structures, the so-called 'acervulus'.
 The acervulus bears long and thick septate setae along with short, clavate, unicellular conidiophores.
 Numerous small falcate, unicellular, thin-walled (measuring 16-48 μm × 4-8 μm) conidia are born on these conidiophores.
-On germination conidia produce single germ tube, which penetrate the host by means of appressorium.
+On germination, conidia produce a single germ tube, which penetrates the host by means of appressorium.

 Disease cycle

-Pathogen can survive and produce acervulus in the soil, however, the disease is primarily seed-born.
+The pathogen can survive and produce acervulus in the soil, however, the disease is primarily seed-born.
 Primary infection occurs through the infected setts.
-Conidia born in acervulus on the mid rib of leaves and rinds disperse through the water and cause secondary infection.
-Conidia penetrate the host through the wounds or root primordia by means of germ tube.
-Water-logging, rain and humidity favor the conidia formation and secondary infection.
+Conidia born in the acervulus on the midrib of leaves and rinds disperse through the water and cause secondary infection.
+Conidia penetrate the host through the wounds or root primordia by means of a germ tube.
+Waterlogging, rain, and humidity favor conidia formation and secondary infection.

 Control measures